Western Schism: Official list of popes

-Plaque commemorating the popes buried in St. Peter's.
+Plaque commemorating the popes buried in St. Peter's Basilica.
 Alexanders VI, VII, and VIII are numbered as though the Pisan pope Alexander V were legitimate, but John XXIII (d.
 1963) reused the ordinal of the Pisan pope John XXIII.

 For the next five centuries, the Catholic Church recognized the Roman popes as the legitimate line from 1378 to 1409, followed by the Pisan popes from 1409 to 1415.
 All Avignon popes after 1378 are considered to be antipopes.
 This recognition is reflected in the numbering of popes Alexander VI, VII, and VIII, who numbered themselves consecutively after their Pisan namesake Alexander V.

 The recognition of the Pisan popes made the continued legitimacy of the Roman pope Gregory XII doubtful for 1409–1415.
-The Annuario Pontificio for 1860 listed the Pisan popes as true popes from 1409 to 1415, but it acknowledged that Gregory XII's reign ended in either 1409 or 1415.
+The editions of the Annuario Pontificio through 1946 list the Pisan popes as true popes from 1409 to 1415, and acknowledged that Gregory XII's reign ended in either 1409 or 1415, but editions from the year 1947 began to list the Roman claimants as valid and to describe the Avignonese and Pisan claimants as antipopes.

 The Western Schism was, in practice, reinterpreted in 1958 when Angelo Giuseppe Roncalli chose to reuse the ordinal XXIII upon his election as Pope John XXIII, citing "twenty-two [sic] Johns of indisputable legitimacy".
 (There had actually been twenty undisputed Johns due to antipopes and numbering errors.)
 Although Roncalli's declaration of assuming the name specified that his decision was made "apart from disputes about legitimacy", this passage was subsequently excised from the version appearing in the Acta Apostolicae Sedis, and the Pisan popes Alexander V and John XXIII have since been classified as antipopes by the Roman Curia.
 The reinterpretation is reflected in modern editions of the Annuario Pontificio, which extend Gregory XII's reign to 1415.
 The line of Roman popes is now retroactively recognized by the Catholic Church as the sole legitimate line during the Western Schism.
 However, Popes Alexander VI through VIII have not been renumbered, leaving a gap in the numbering sequence.

 According to John F. Broderick (1987):

 Doubt still shrouds the validity of the three rival lines of pontiffs during the four decades subsequent to the still disputed papal election of 1378.
 This makes suspect the credentials of the cardinals created by the Roman, Avignon, and Pisan claimants to the Apostolic See.
 Unity was finally restored without a definitive solution to the question; for the Council of Constance succeeded in terminating the Western Schism, not by declaring which of the three claimants was the rightful one, but by eliminating all of them by forcing their abdication or deposition, and then setting up a novel arrangement for choosing a new pope acceptable to all sides.
 To this day the Church has never made any official, authoritative pronouncement about the papal lines of succession for this confusing period; nor has Martin V or any of his successors.
 Modern scholars are not agreed in their solutions, although they tend to favor the Roman line.